 The junior high includes 7th and 8th grade.
 Primary goals set for the student at this stage are the development of:

 - Organizational skills

-Through a liberal arts approach, junior high students are exposed to a broad scope of subjects, including Life Skills, Study Skills, Speech, Art, Band, and Computer, as well as the core competencies (Bible, English, History, Math, and Science).
+Through a liberal arts approach, junior high students are exposed to a broad scope of subjects, including Study Skills, Speech, Art, Band, and Computer, as well as the core competencies (Bible, English, History, Math, and Science).
 Curriculum for Bible instruction includes such disciplines as regular Scripture memory, practice of the disciplines of faith, and the regular reading of missionary biographies.
-Also an academic highlight is the regular use of a Synergistic Science Lab, where students can experience the worlds of robotics, aviation, geology, meteorology, physics, and more.
+Also an academic highlight is the regular use of a Synergistic Science Lab, where students can experience the worlds of geology, meteorology, physics, and more.
 And by participating in a variety of athletics, students can not only exercise their bodies but also develop lasting character qualities which remain long after they leave the field or court.
-When the time comes for the student to enter his freshman year, a solid foundation has been prepared upon which the college prepatory curriculum can rest.
+When the time comes for the student to enter his freshman year, a solid foundation has been prepared upon which the college preparatory curriculum can rest.

 Core curriculum areas are also emphasized.
 English proficiency testing is administered as a requirement of graduation, including comprehensive grammar testing and essay construction.
 Bible classes discipline students in extensive Scripture memory and study.
 Sciences like Anatomy, Biology, Chemistry, and Physics discuss the abstract and demonstrate the application.
 And several Math classes feature concurrent enrollment for college credit.

 Finally, a strong fine arts department completes the student's education with such electives as: